-- Expertise: People who have knowledge, expertise, or experience in a certain area are less likely to be affecting by anchoring effects.
-However, being experienced and knowledgable doesn’t erase the effect entirely.
+- Expertise: People who have knowledge, expertise, or experience in a certain area are less likely to be affected by anchoring effects.
+However, being experienced and knowledgeable doesn’t erase the effect entirely.

 - Mood: Research has suggested that mood can impact how heavily people are influenced by anchor points.
 However, this research is mixed.
 Earlier studies indicated that negative moods were linked to a lower reliance on anchoring information, while more recent studies have suggested the opposite.